JamFfm/Misc/README.md

 Use the file without x.mqtt ending in the path of the mqtt addon.

-Here you can see the paremeter of the mqtt Sensor addon in use if a sonoffTH16:
+Here you can see the paraemeter of the mqtt Sensor addon in use of a sonoffTH16:

 ![Screens](https://github.com/JamFfm/Misc/blob/master/sonoffMqttParameterInCBPI3.jpg "Parameter of Mqtt Plugin")
 ![Screens](https://github.com/JamFfm/Misc/blob/master/sonoffMqttParameterInCBPI3Actor.jpg "Parameter of Mqtt Plugin")

 ## ESPEasy config for generic http: ##